REVIEW BY SUPREME COURT

 (g) Recusal.
 A justice of the Supreme Court shall not participate in any proceeding involving allegations of misconduct or incapacity against the justice, or in any proceeding where recusal is required under the Code of Judicial Conduct.

 (h) Notice of Decision.
-The Commission shall transmit notice of all public discipline imposed against a lawyer, transfers to and from incapacity inactive status, and reinstatements to the National Discipline Data Bank maintained by the American Bar Association, the disciplinary enforcement agency of every other jurisdiction in which the lawyer is admitted, and the South Carolina Bar.
-The Commission shall transmit notice of a decision suspending, disbarring or transferring a lawyer to disability inactive status to the clerk of court in each county in which the lawyer maintained an office and the chief judge for administrative purposes having authority over any county in which the lawyer maintained an office.
+The Commission shall transmit notice of all public discipline imposed against a lawyer, transfers to and from incapacity inactive status, permanent resignations in lieu of discipline, and reinstatements to the National Discipline Data Bank maintained by the American Bar Association, the disciplinary enforcement agency of every other jurisdiction in which the lawyer is admitted, and the South Carolina Bar.
+The Commission shall transmit notice of a decision suspending or disbarring a lawyer, transferring a lawyer to incapacity inactive status, or ordering a lawyers' permanent resignation in lieu of discipline to the clerk of court in each county in which the lawyer maintained an office and the chief judge for administrative purposes having authority over any county in which the lawyer maintained an office.
 The Commission may also establish policies for giving notice of public discipline to other courts, agencies and organizations.
 The Commission shall not provide notice when an admonition is imposed.